About Restorative Justice

 Those who go through a restorative justice process

-Benefits to victims Empowerment.
-When victims are offered the opportunity to have a safe and facilitated dialogue with the person who harmed them, they feel empowered and invested in the process.
-Victims’ needs are acknowledged and considered, which gives them a voice in an often impersonal system.
+Empowerment.
+When people are offered the opportunity to have a safe and facilitated dialogue with the person who harmed them, they feel empowered and invested in the process.
+Their needs are acknowledged and considered, which gives them a voice in an often impersonal system.

 Meaningful dialogue.
-Victims are given the opportunity to explain how they were harmed, get answers to their questions, and state what they need the offender to do to make amends.
+People who have been impacted by an offense are given the opportunity to explain how they were harmed, get answers to their questions, and state what they need the person responsible for the harm to do to make amends.

 Recovery and satisfaction.
-Restorative justice boasts a high rate of victim satisfaction.
+Restorative justice boasts a high rate of satisfaction the people who have been harmed and who have participated in the process.
 Many are able to recover what was taken from them, whether it be material possessions or their sense of security and peace of mind.
 They are more likely to be able to move on from the incident and get back to their daily lives.

 A way to put the incident behind them.
 People who offend have the opportunity to make significant and appropriate amends and then move on.
 They are able to return to their communities knowing that the matter is settled.